Multi-wavelength observations of substructures in solar flare ribbons: Introduction

-\citet{dodson_flares_1956} were among the earliest authors to report differences in emission profiles within flare ribbons, indicating sub-structures within the ribbons themselves. \citet{harvey_flare_kernels_1971} also observed sub-structures within flare ribbons, where small impulsive kernels exhibited distinct time-intensity profiles compared to other parts of the ribbon.
-Recent numerical studies have rekindled interest in investigating the small-scale features of these kernels, revealing strong down-flows \citep{druett_beam_2017} and plasma characteristics adjacent to flare kernels \citep{osborne_flare_kernels_2022}. \cite{asai_evolution_2003} quantitatively evaluated the released energy during flares, emphasizing the connection between ribbon dynamics and energy release processes. \cite{simoes_impulsive_2015} investigated impulsive heating above 10 MK within flare ribbons and found that collisional beam-heating can only marginally explain the power necessary to heat the 10 MK plasma at the ribbons, while \cite{graham_temporal_2015} provided insights into chromospheric evaporation and condensation phenomena.
-They observed initial coronal upflows of up to 300 km/s and chromospheric downflows of up to 40 km/s.
-These numbers can vary depending on the strength of the flare, which is typically expressed using the peak soft X-ray flux observed in the 1-8\AA \ channel of the Geostationary Operational Environmental (GOES) satellite \citep{Baker1970}.
-For example, \citet{ashfield_iv_connecting_2022} found a peak down-flow velocity of 36 km/s in an X-class flare, while \citet{li_simultaneous_2022} found down-flow velocities ranging from 15 to 19 km/s in a two orders of magnitude less powerful C-class flare.
+The observation of strong brightenings in the Hydrogen-alpha 6562.8 \AA \ (herein referred to as H$\alpha$) spectral line has been a significant aspect of flare studies since their early days. \citet{dodson_flares_1956} were among the earliest to report differences in emission profiles within flare ribbons, indicating sub-structures within the ribbons themselves. \citet{harvey_flare_kernels_1971} also observed sub-structures within flare ribbons, where small impulsive kernels exhibited distinct time-intensity profiles, compared to other parts of the ribbon.
+Recent numerical studies have rekindled interest in investigating the small-scale features of these kernels, revealing strong downflows \citep{druett_beam_2017} and plasma characteristics adjacent to flare kernels \citep{osborne_flare_kernels_2022}.
+While red-wing enhancements are often associated with emission from down-flowing material in H$\alpha$, caution must be exercised in making such assumptions, such as the effect of opacity on the interpretation of the spectral line asymmetries \citep{kuridze_Halpha_asymmetries_2015}.
+However, a statistical characterisation of how widespread such fine-scale ribbon-front structures and their flow signatures are, and of the distribution of their kinematic properties during the impulsive phase, is still lacking.

-Typically, solar flare ribbons consist of two brightened regions that initially appear as small intense emissions near a magnetic polarity inversion line (PIL).
-Over time, these ribbons spread parallel to the PIL and move apart from each other \citep{fletcher_flare_footpoints_2002, druett_cocoplot_2022, 2023Pietrow}.
-This motion away from the PIL is associated with the changing locations of the footpoints of the magnetic field lines that undergo reconnection at the X-point \citep{mandrini_flare_footpoints_1991}.
-However, some non-standard behaviours of ribbons, such as convergence on the PIL, have also been reported \citep{grigis_flare_footpoints_2005, Yang_flare_footpoints_2009}, as well as circular ribbons \citep{Mitra23}.